I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 But eating apples every day didn’t save me from malaria or one embarrassing afternoon when diarrhea almost made me shit my pants in the presence of my dad’s guest.
-Because, let’s be honest, the “apple magic” belief is just a myth.
-A misconception I believed to be true.

 Likewise, some copywriting myths have circulated in the marketing industry over the years.
 Now, everyone and their moms throw these statements around, but that doesn’t make them true.
-Many coaches and service-based creatives hold on to these misconceptions that are tanking their conversions and business growth.

 1. One size fits all